vithaluntold/accute1/MULTI_GATEWAY_PAYMENT_ARCHITECTURE.md

 **Authentication Mechanism:**
 1. Webhook token in URL is looked up in database (constant-time comparison)
 2. If token exists and config is active, load the gateway configuration
+3. **Mandatory timestamp** - Header `x-webhook-timestamp` required (no bypass)
+4. **Timestamp validation** - Reject requests >5 minutes old/future (replay protection)
+5. **Event deduplication** - Check `webhookEvents` table for duplicate event IDs
-3. HMAC signature verified using the `webhookSecret` from that specific config
+6. HMAC signature verified using the `webhookSecret` from that specific config
-4. Payment records matched using BOTH `internalOrderId` AND `gatewayOrderId`
+7. Payment records matched using BOTH `internalOrderId` AND `gatewayOrderId`
-5. All operations scoped to the `gatewayConfigId` for complete tenant isolation
+8. All operations scoped to the `gatewayConfigId` for complete tenant isolation
+9. **Event tracking** - Store processed event IDs with 1-hour expiry for deduplication

 **Why Token-Based URLs Are Required (Six Sigma Security):**